GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/glossary.md

 Previously called National Intertidal Digital Elevation Model (NIDEM).
 A DEA product derived from DEA Intertidal Extents that maps the elevation of the Australian intertidal zone relative to Mean Sea Level.

-For more information, see [DEA Intertidal Elevation](https://www.dea.ga.gov.au/products/dea-intertidal-elevation).
+For more information, see [DEA Intertidal](/data/product/dea-intertidal/).

 {#item}
 ## Intertidal Extents